 Designations

-3.12 Heritage, design and access statement must identity whether the proposal falls within, or within the setting of, any other landscape, ecological, cultural and historic sites or designations.
-These can be seen on our website’s interactive policies map.
-Applicants can also access interactive mapping through Defra's Magic website.
+Heritage, design and access statements must identity whether the proposal falls within, or within the setting of, any landscape, ecological, sites or designations.

 Surrounding fells create a backdrop in views towards houses.
 The sheer scale of this topography offers a contrast to the scale of built form and creates an abundance of vertical elements in views, creating a sense of enclosure when experienced from the valley floor.